Salman-ahmed-2/expense-budget-tracker/README.md

 # Expense & Budget Tracker
-### Project Idea 5
+## Project Idea 5

-A full-stack expense and budget tracking web application built using **HTML, CSS, JavaScript, Node.js, Express.js, and SQLite**.
-The application allows users to manage expenses, organize them into categories, set monthly budgets, and monitor spending through a simple and user-friendly interface.
+A full-stack expense tracking web application built using **HTML, CSS, JavaScript, Node.js, Express.js, and SQLite**.

-A small finance tracker for recording expenses, categories, monthly budgets, and spending summaries.
+The application allows users to record and manage transactions, organize expenses into categories, and store financial data using a database-backed system.

+This project was developed as part of **Assignment 3 — Mini Web Application with Database** for the **CODOC (PRIVATE) LIMITED Intern Development Programme**.

 ---

-## Team Members and Roles
+# Team Members and Roles

 | Name | Role |
 |------|------|